NickvanDyke/hot-100/README.md

 - View past weeks; db model would have to change to accommodate tracking rank per-song per-week, instead of a single rank per song that's updated every week
 - With enough historical data stored, show a graph of song(s) performance over time
 - Social login
-- [SSR](https://github.com/fastify/fastify-vite) for faster initial load and better SEO
+- [SSR](https://github.com/fastify/fastify-vite) for faster initial load and better SEO.
+Since the top 100 is only updated weekly, this would also make CDN caching especially effective.

 Thanks for taking the time to read and browse!
 I would love to hear any feedback you have.